 3. Corruption, edification, and education

 Epistemologically textured criticisms of educational systems can take many forms.
-Since not all of these need to invoke vice epistemology, it is useful to indicate two desiderata for a genuinely vice-epistemic corruptionist criticism.
+Since not all of these need invoke vice epistemology, it is useful to indicate two desiderata for a genuinely vice-epistemic corruptionist criticism.
 First, such criticisms must be genuinely concerned, to a significant degree, with damage to epistemic character, of a sort vice epistemology is apt to articulate.
 Second, employment of vice epistemology ought to add something distinctive to a criticism rather than just rephrase other sorts of worries.
 If these desiderata are not met, a vice-epistemic account of corruption is redundant.

 Although these desiderata are fundamental, there are several other things that effective corruptionist criticisms should do.
 These concern the content of the criticisms, rather than justification of the vice-epistemic framework.
 There are five that stand out.
 One, specification of the corruptor(s) and corruptee(s): to identify who or what is doing the corrupting, and who or what is being subjected to corruption.
 Two, to specify the epistemic vices that are being promoted or inculcated.
 These might be vices of a reliabilist or a responsibilist sort, or some hybrid type: corruptionism is neutral with reference to these concepts of vice.
 Since there are many candidate vices, this is no mean feat: some are familiar, others are not, so it is not always obvious what forms corruption is taking.
 Most of us have some sense of what the vice of arrogance looks and sounds like, but this might not be true of more esoteric vices like epistemic self-indulgence or epistemic malevolence.